-3.4.1.
+3.2.3.1.
 Create and generate Uyuni Proxy configuration

 Configuration of Uyuni Proxy is generated by Uyuni Server and this configuration generation is required to be done for each containerized proxy.
-There are two ways how to generate Uyuni configuration: use web interface or Spacecmd command.
+There are two ways how to generate Uyuni configuration: use the Web UI or the Spacecmd command.